Skip to main content

 Analogue Amnesty

-IT Services have limited funding to replace old analogue telephones with new Mitel IP handsets or Mitel MiCollab Softphones.
-If you have an old analogue phone, and want it replaced with a new Mitel IP telephone, all you need to do is raise a ticket with the IT Service Desk (https://www.its.qmul.ac.uk/support/helpdesk/).
+All analogue services have been turned off at QMUL as part of the effort to decommission analogue technology around the University.
+IT Services have limited funding to replace old analogue telephones with new Yealink IP handsets or Ringcentral Softphones.
+If you have an old analogue phone, and want it replaced with a new Yealink IP telephone, all you need to do is raise a ticket with the IT Service Desk (https://www.its.qmul.ac.uk/support/helpdesk/).
 The only information we would need is:

-• The room (& building) the analogue telephone is located in
+The room (& building) the analogue telephone was located in

 FAQs and Conditions

-A. That's fine, taking a replacement Mitel IP handset is optional, not mandatory.
-However ongoing support for the analogue service is limited ‘reasonable efforts’.
+That's fine, taking a replacement Ringcentral IP handset is optional, not mandatory.
+However analogue has been decomissioned at QMUL and there there is no support for it.

 UK National Switch-off of all Analogue Telephones